-It is recommended that students not arrange to live off-campus until their request for exemption has been approved through Residential Living & Learning.
-Proof must be submitted with a complete off-campus request form located on the Residential Living & Learning website at: www.tarleton.edu/housing.
+It is recommended that students not arrange to live off campus until their request for exemption has been approved through Residential Living & Learning.
+Proof must be submitted with a completed off-campus request form located on the Residential Living & Learning website at: www.tarleton.edu/housing.
 For more information, call (254) 968-9083.

 Housing applications are available online at: www.tarleton.edu/housing.
 A $100 deposit must be submitted with all applications.
 Applications are processed in order of the date they are received.
-Assignments are processed in the order the Housing Application/Contract is complete.
-Contact the Residential Living & Learning office at (254)968-9083 or www.tarleton.edu/housing for more information.
+Contact the Residential Living & Learning office at 254-968-9083 or www.tarleton.edu/housing for more information.

-A Learning Community is a group of no more than 24 students, with a common major or interest, who enroll in a set of faculty selected courses and participate in activities together both inside and outside the classroom.
+A learning community is a set of courses in which students having a common major or interest may enroll.
 Participation in this program allows students to be part of a group enrolled in primarily the same courses.
+Each community is limited to no more than 24 students.
 Students benefit from the linked courses through connections with peers, faculty, and a higher level of engagement in the scholarly work.
-Students interests in our Learning Community programs can also choose, if they would like, to live in a residential hall together with other participants in the Learning Community.
+Students interested in our Learning Community programs can also choose if they would like to live in a residence hall together with other participants in the Learning Community.
 Although not required, students who choose the residential option typically experience an increased level of academic success.
-For more information, view out live-learn links on our website: www.tarleton.edu/housing or call (254) 968-9763.
+For more information, view our live-learn links on our website: www.tarleton.edu/housing or call (254) 968-9763.

 The Office of Rodeo Activities provides students the opportunity to be active in rodeo activities on campus and at the intercollegiate level.
 Tarleton State University is a member of the National Intercollegiate Rodeo Association (NIRA) and competes in the Southwest Region.
 The Tarleton Rodeo Association provides students with the opportunity to plan and/or participate in events such as the Intramural Rodeo, the NIRA Rodeo, youth rodeos and various other jackpot events.
 The Office of Rodeo Activities provides some stock for practice and skill development at the Rodeo Practice Arena adjacent to the Agriculture Center.
 Scholarships and travel allowances are available for outstanding rodeo athletes.
 For more information go to: www.tarleton.edu/rodeo or call (254) 968-9187.

-The School Wide Activities Team (SWAT) is the university's main programming board.
-SWAT provides a variety of programs and activities for the university campus and Stephenville Community.
-Students learn leadership and interpersonal skills by planning and implementing educational, recreational and entertainment programs. visit the SWAT website at www.tarleton.edu/studentactivities/SWAT/ for more information.
+The School Wide Activities Team (SWAT) provides a variety of programs and activities for the university campus and surrounding communities.
+Students learn leadership and interpersonal skills by planning and implementing educational cultural, recreational, and entertainment programs.

 Student Counseling Center

-The Student Counseling Center provides counseling services to students enrolled on the Stephenville campus at Tarleton.
-Services include individual, couples and premarital counseling.
-Also provided; preventative educational outreach programs to student groups, residence halls communities, fraternities and sororities on various topics such as stress management, test anxiety, relationship issues, time management, safe dating and specially requested topics of interest (please provide a two-week notice for those topics not listed).
-Services are funded through the health service fee.
+The Student Counseling Center (SCC) provides counseling services to students enrolled on the Stephenville campus at Tarleton.
+The mission of the Student Counseling Center (SCC) is to provide exemplary services to as many students as possible with the express purpose of transforming student lives.
+We promote wellness by assisting students from all backgrounds to accomplish their academic, career, and personal developmental goals.
+The student health fee covers counseling services, so students are not charged any additional fees at the SCC.
+We offer individual, couples, pre-marital, family, and group counseling, along with consultation services.
+The SCC also provides preventative educational outreach programs to organizations across the campus.
+Presentations include topics such as stress management, test anxiety, relationship issues, positive body image, drug and alcohol use, and other topics as requested.
 The center is committed to diversity and meeting the needs of a changing university community.
 Appointments may be scheduled by calling (254) 968-9044.
-All counseling services are confidential to the limits provided by Texas Law and Professional Ethics.
+All counseling services are confidential within the limits outlined by Texas Law and Professional Ethics.
 For more information go to: www.tarleton.edu/counseling or call (254) 968-9044.

 Student Government Association

-The Student Government Association is the representative voice of Tarleton student and it is directly responsible for bringing the interests and concerns of students to the administration and university community.
+The Student Government Association is the representative voice of Tarleton students and it is directly responsible for bringing the interests and concerns of students to the attention of the administration and university community.
 For more information, go to the Student Government Association website: www.tarleton.edu/sga.